US concerned after Chinese warplanes fly over Taiwan airspace | DW | 24.01.2021

 Though there was no immediate comment from China, in the past leaders there have said it will continue to carry out exercises to defend the country's sovereignty and security.

-The incursion on Saturday occurred just days after Joe Biden assumed the presidency.
+The incursion on Saturday occurred just days after Joe Biden assumed the US presidency.

 mb/aw (dpa, Reuters)